raspberrypilearning/sensing-space/lesson-3/lesson.md

-# Sensing Space 3 - Under Pressure
+# Lesson 3 - Under Pressure

-In this lesson, students will learn about air pressure, and the need to keep the ISS pressurised so that the astronauts are able to breath.
+In this lesson, students will learn about air pressure, and the need to keep the ISS pressurised so that the astronauts are able to breathe.

 ## Learning objectives